 I found several cruises on the Viator website with good reviews that can be booked online.
 As you can see, they include only the bare minimum: a transfer to the port and two nights on an all-inclusive ship.
 You will have to pay entrance fees to the sights, and you will explore them without a guide.
 Just like we did.

+Aswan to Luxor (and vice versa).
 Although the ships run along the entire Nile, you are likely to find an inexpensive cruise on the route between Luxor and Aswan.
 During this cruise you will visit temples of Kom Ombo and Edfu.
+That’s what most people do when they go on a Nile cruise in Egypt.

+Aswan to Abu Simbel.
 This cruise passes along Lake Nasser, which emerged after the construction of the Aswan Dam.
-Only a few companies offer this itinerary, so the prices are pretty steep.
+Only a few companies offer this itinerary, so the prices are pretty steep (I mean a few thousands dollars).
 The cruise includes the visit of the ruins of Amada and Wadi el-Sebuah.

-This cruise takes from 9 to 11 nights.
+Cairo to Luxor.
+This rare cruise takes from 9 to 11 nights.
 The itinerary includes visiting the pyramid of Meidum, the ruins of Tel el Amarna, Tuna el Gebel, the temple of Seti I in Abydos, and the temple of Dendera in Qena.
 This cruise is a unique find for history buffs.
 Unfortunately, only a handful of cruise companies offer this itinerary.

 Itinerary for the Aswan to Luxor Nile Cruise